-There are intervention sessions run towards exams and there may be an opportunity for visits to the Bayer labs in Reading.
+There are intervention sessions run leading up to exams in year 11 and there may be an opportunity for visits to the Bayer labs in Reading.

 Talk to your Science teachers.
-Talk to Mr Mullenger (Key Stage 4 leader of Science) Talk to Mr Harwood (Head of Science)
+Talk to Mrs Shaw (Key Stage 3 leader of Science), Mr Mullenger (Key Stage 4 leader of Science) or Mr Harwood (Head of Science).